Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model

-Recent experiments in YbRh$_{\rm 2}$Si$_{\rm 2}$ that is either doped \cite{Friedemann09,Custers10} or pressurized \cite{Tokiwa09} have revealed a rich phase diagram.
-Under sufficient positive or negative (chemical) pressure, the Kondo-breakdown point can be separated from the AF transition.
-These results have been interpreted in terms of a global phase diagram, which was put forward several years ago and more extensively discussed recently \cite{Si_PhysicaB2006,YamamotoSi_JLTP2010,Coleman_JLTP2010}.
 The global phase diagram emphasizes the interplay between two effects.
-One is the Kondo screening and its breakdown, and the other is the fluctuations in the quantum magnetism of local moments alone.
-The relevant zero-temperature phases can be either antiferromagnetic or paramagnetic, and can have either ``large" or ``small" Fermi surfaces \cite{Si_PhysicaB2006,YamamotoSi_JLTP2010,Coleman_JLTP2010}.
+One is the Kondo screening and its breakdown, and the other the fluctuations in the quantum magnetism of local moments alone.
+The relevant zero-temperature phases can be either AFM or paramagnetic, and can have ``large" or ``small" Fermi surfaces \cite{Si_PhysicaB2006,YamamotoSi_JLTP2010,Coleman_JLTP2010}.
 The large and small Fermi surfaces respectively correspond to the cases with Kondo screening and destruction.
+These results promise to take the study of heavy-fermion phase diagram to an entirely new direction \cite{SiSteglich}.

-A promising approach to the global phase diagram starts from the antiferromagnetic state, using a quantum non-linear sigma model (QNL$\sigma$M) representation \cite{Yamamoto2007,YamamotoSi_JLTP2010}.
-In dimensions higher than one, the Kondo coupling turns out to be exactly marginal in the renormalization group (RG) sense, and this shows a stable antiferromagnetic phase with Kondo destruction.
-Such a phase serves as an anchoring point to describe different types of phase transitions out of the antiferromagnetic state \cite{Si_PhysicaB2006,YamamotoSi_JLTP2010}.
+A promising approach to the global phase diagram starts from the AFM state, using a quantum non-linear sigma model (QNL$\sigma$M) representation \cite{Yamamoto2007,YamamotoSi_JLTP2010}.
+In dimensions higher than one, the Kondo coupling turns out to be exactly marginal in the renormalization group (RG) sense, and this shows a stable AFM phase with Kondo destruction.
+Such a phase serves as a basis to describe different types of phase transitions out of the AFM state \cite{Si_PhysicaB2006,YamamotoSi_JLTP2010}.
 The low-energy physics in the ordered state involves only the smooth space-time configurations of the sigma model field ${\bf n}$, for which the spin Berry phase vanishes.
 In order to access the Kondo-screened or otherwise paramagnetic phases, topologically non-trivial configurations of the ${\bf n}$ field will also be important; for such configurations, the spin Berry phase is non-zero.